SarthakMakhija/tech-lessons-posts/content/en/blog/wisckey_ssd_conscious_key_value_store/index.md

 All the modern storage engines provide support for range queries.
 LevelDB provides the clients with an `iterator-based` interface with `Seek(key)`, `Next()`, `Prev()`, `Key()` and `Value()` operations.
 To scan a range of key-value pairs, the client can first `Seek(key)` to the starting key, then call `Next()` or `Prev()` to search keys one by one.
 To retrieve the key or the value of the current iterator position, the client calls `Key()` or `Value()`, respectively.

-In LevelDB, since keys and values are stored together and sorted, a range query can sequentially read key-value pairs from SSTable files.
+In LevelDB, since keys and values are stored together and sorted, a range query can sequentially read key-value pairs from SSTable files as shown in the image below.

+<img class="align-center" src="/sequential-reads-leveldb.png" />

 However, since keys and values are stored separately in WiscKey, range queries require random reads (from value-log), and are inefficient.

-<img class="align-center" src="/sequential-reads-leveldb.png" />
 <img class="align-center" src="/random-reads-wisckey.png" />

 Wisckey leverages the same iterator-based interface for range queries as LevelDB.
 To make range queries efficient, WiscKey leverages the parallel I/O characteristic of SSD devices to prefetch values from the value-log during range queries.